 Once the Justice Department gets involved, the complaint may lead to an ADA mediation to try to alleviate the issue at hand, or the complaint may be passed along to an investigator and a lawsuit might unfold.

-Your best bet is to be as ADA compliant as possible to begin with, some that disabled people don’t feel discriminated against using your government website, and timely and expensive website accessibility lawsuits or mediations can be avoided.
+Your best bet is to be as ADA compliant as possible to begin with, in an effort to ensure that disabled people don’t feel discriminated against when using your government website, and timely and expensive website accessibility lawsuits or mediations can be avoided.

 To learn more about the benefits of government management software, schedule a consultation.